anirudhacharya/ps-lite/docs/api.md

      ps::KVWorker::ZVPull

-often server *i* handles the keys (feature indices) within the i-th segment of <em>[0, uint64_max]</em>.
+Often the *i*th server handles the keys (feature indices) within the i-th segment of <em>[0, uint64_max]</em>.
 The server node allows user-defined handles to process the `push` and `pull` requests from the workers.
   1. Online key-value store \ref ps::OnlineServer